PrefectHQ/prefect/docs/cloud/agents/local.md

 flow = Flow("Welcome Flow", tasks=[welcome_logger])

-# Register Flow to Prefect Cloud
+# Register Flow with the Prefect API
 flow.register("My Project")

 # Spawn a local agent and run in process